nicefaa6waa/genshin-sddm-theme/README.md

 ## Dependencies

-Install sddm(Simple Desktop Display Manager).You also need QT5 which includes Qt Quick Controls 2, Qt Graphical Effects, Qt SVG, Qt Quick Layouts with version 5.11 or new.In qt5 video loads so slow and late so you will also need qt6-base.Also git lfs to download videos.To do so
+Install sddm(Simple Desktop Display Manager).You also need QT5 which includes Qt Quick Controls 2, Qt Graphical Effects, Qt SVG, Qt Quick Layouts with version 5.11 or new.In qt5 video loads so slow and late so you will also need qt6-base.Also megatools to download videos.To do so

 For **Arch** based distros using **pacman**